12.04 server: GUI Desktop does not start when booting Amahi for the first time

 This bug will be closed.

-#2 Updated by taa over 8 years ago
+#2 Updated by taa about 9 years ago

 There's another possible outcome on this issue -- someone could update step 3 to include information about what to do for the server install.
 It seems odd to me that only step 1 has desktop v. server install links.
 If I had known step 3 was not documented correctly, I wouldn't have created a bug report.